mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 public class MyServlet extends VaadinServlet {
 }
 ```
+Or set `vaadin.closeIdleSessions=true` in `application.properties` if using Spring Boot.

 To check whether the configuration was applied, call the following e.g. from your main route:
 ```java